IngwiePhoenix/drag0n/readme.md

 drag0n is nearly fully PHP based, packed with additional modules and packages, to make the best out of this powerful scripting language.
 Basically, I dont like to remember it as a "pre hypertext processor".
 That is not what it is.
 It's a real scripting language with some things that make it look more like a real programm - especialyl when you add extensions like I did to enable _multithreading_.
 This is so different from what you think, is it?
 PHP, a multithreading scripting language.
 And if i could have gotten `bcompiler` to work, i even would have some binaries made out of PHP completely.

+## Hackery with OS X

+To make Mac OS treat one bundle as two individual apps, we have to swap Info.plist files.
+It is quite funny that it 1) works and 2) is so dirty but works.
+But really, I just had no other oslution than to implement InfoSwap, a little class with just two stati methods: *toDrag0n* and *toChromium*.
+These methods swap the Info.plist file to either the one of drag0n or chromium.
+Sounds easy, is tricky.
+Consider what happens if our parent process gets terminated somehow?
+I am building a stack of three processes right here; php 5.3.3 (OS X default) -> php 5.5.3 (drag0n-php) -> Chromium 32.
+The first and second process will be ran in the background - whilst the first swaps the Info.plist files, so that Chromium launches correctly. drag0n uses LSUIElement=1, and Chromium -=0.
+As you realize, it is really a lot of hackery.

+Drag0n is a big pile of hackery, toat put together, results into a very nice app.
+If you are searching for some, lurk thru drag0n. ;)

 # Installation